suamin/MedDistant19/README.md

 }
 ```

+#### Train Word2Vec (Optional)

-(Optional Step: Start) This is step is optional if you wish to train your own word2vec model using this corpus.
-The current default (`word2vec.py`) setup is the one used to obtain the pre-trained PubMed embeddings for word2vec model:
+This step is optional if we wish to train our word2vec model using this corpus.
+The current default (`word2vec.py`) setup is the one used to obtain the pre-trained PubMed embeddings for the word2vec model:

 ```bash
 python word2vec.py --medline_entities_linked_fname MEDLINE/medline_pubmed_2019_entity_linked.jsonl --output_dir w2v_model
 ```
-(Optional Step: End)
+(Optional step ends here)

-Assuming that you have already followed the instructions in the UMLS folder, we can create the benchmark splits in OpenNRE format.
+Assuming we followed the instructions in the UMLS folder, we can now create the benchmark splits in OpenNRE format.

-The script below creates the the benchmark `med_distant19` with the split files `med_distant19_train.txt`, `med_distant19_dev.txt` and `med_distant19_test.txt` in `MEDLINE` directory:
+The script below creates the benchmark `med_distant19` with the split files `med_distant19_train.txt`, `med_distant19_dev.txt`, and `med_distant19_test.txt` in `MEDLINE` directory:

 ```bash
 bash scripts/create_meddistant19.sh
 ```

-You can move these files to the folder `benchmark`:
+We can move these files to the folder `benchmark`:

 ```bash
 mkdir benchmark/med_distant19
 mv ../MEDLINE/med_distant19_*.txt benchmark/med_distant19/
 ```

 Please match the md5 hash values provided in `benchmark/med_distant19`.
-We can extract several relevant files (semantic types, semantic groups, relation categories etc.) from `benchmark/med_distant19` with:
+We can extract several relevant files (semantic types, semantic groups, relation categories, etc.) from `benchmark/med_distant19` with:

 ```bash
 python extract_benchmark_metadata.py \